+- 191 King County maintains a detailed inventory of assets that comprise the county's unincorporated roadway

+- 192 system.
+Physical features include information on pavement type, roadway and shoulder width, number of

+- 193 lanes, medians, retaining and sea walls, guardrails, sidewalks, and walkways.
+Administrative features include

 - information such as the roadway's functional classification, its comprehensive plan designation, and location

 - in the urban area, rural area, or natural resource lands.
 The unincorporated road system owned and

-- 325 managed by the Department of Local Services Road Services Division includes the following asset inventory 326 (numbers are approximate):
+- 196 managed by the Department of Local Services Road Services Division includes the following asset inventory

+- 197 (numbers are approximate):12

-- 1,467 miles of roadway
+- 198 1,467 miles of roadway

 - 185 bridges, including several jointly owned with cities

-- 329 275 miles of sidewalk
+- 200 275 miles of sidewalk

-- 330 723 marked crosswalks
+- 723 marked crosswalks

-- 331 49,000 traffic control signs
+- 49,000 traffic control signs

-- 332 79 traffic signals
+- 79 traffic signals

-- 333 58 traffic cameras
+- 58 traffic cameras

 - 118 miles of protective guardrail

-- 335 4.6 million feet of drainage ditch
+- 206 4.6 million feet of drainage ditch

-- 336 3.5 million feet of drainage pipe
+- 207 3.5 million feet of drainage pipe

-- 337

-338 Pavement
+Pavement

 Pavement deteriorates naturally over time.
 As it ages, the pavement and underlying road base become increasingly susceptible to the impacts of stormwater, weather and temperature changes, and growing traffic volumes.
 The Road Services Division monitors the condition of unincorporated King County roads by assessing and tracking pavement condition over time.
 The Road Services Division conducts regular field assessments of all roadways to visually determine the condition of the pavement using the County Road Administration Board visual data collection system.
-Arterial roads are inspected every two years and local
+Arterial roads are inspected every two years and local roads are inspected every three years.
+Current road resurfacing project information is available online.13